Estelle-kmln/ASE/documentation/QUICK_START.md

 ## Game Rules Summary

-- Each player builds a 10-card deck
+- Each player builds a 22-card deck (manual or random)
 - Cards: Rock 🪨, Paper 📄, Scissors ✂️
-- Each card has a random power value
+- Each card has a power value (1-10)
 - Rock beats Scissors, Scissors beats Paper, Paper beats Rock
 - Same type: Higher power wins
-- Winner of each round earns points
+- Winner of each round earns points equal to their card's power
-- Most points after 10 rounds wins!
+- Most points after all cards are played wins!
+- Game includes live countdown timer
+- All actions are logged for security

 Enjoy playing Battlecards! 🎮👑